kamaintshit/noise/README.md

 # noise
-# this is a test reade lorem ipsum yadda yadda yadda
+# this is a test readme lorem ipsum yadda yadda yadda
+# Added test text